ronalddos/yawn/README.md

-# 🧙‍♂️ Yawn — Hacking while you yawn.
+# 🧙‍♂️ Yawn — Hacking while yawn.

 *A lazy red team tool for offensive automation and intelligent parsing — with style.*